puppylinux-woof-CE/woof-CE/README.md

 "kernel-kit", part of woof-CE, has the ability to produce one of these 'huge' style kernel packages.
 Please read the relevant  README and the comments in "build.conf" inside the kernel-kit directory.

 If you have built a "huge" style kernel with kernel-kit then place the package in the "huge_kernel" directory at the root of your woof installation.
 If not, one will be downloaded for you after you invoke 3builddistro from the CLI.
 You do get a choice of which version you want.
-Be sure you choose the correct architecure.
+Be sure you choose the correct architecture.
 All 32 bit builds are suffixed with either  i486, i686 or x86.
 All 64 bit builds are suffixed x86_64.
 At the end you will end up with an ISO image, devx and checksums as usual.

 Regards,
 Barry Kauler